 You can find the table grouping setting here:

-Within the table grouping settings, you can determine the depth of your groupings.
-These levels offer varying degrees of granularity:
+In the table grouping settings, you can define the depth of your groupings.
+Each level offers a different degree of granularity:

-• Level 1: for channel level grouping, enabling grouping across channels.
-For example search campaigns across Google and Bing.
+Level 1 – Groups data at the channel level, allowing you to compare performance across channels.
+For example, search campaigns across Google and Bing.

 Attribution Paths